Dianqin-Sun/academic-website/content/home/experience.md

     description: |2-
         * [Reducing social inequalities in gastric cancer from primary prevention to cancer screening](https://dianqinsun.com/project/social-inequalities-in-gc/)
             * Applied causal mediation analysis to identify intervention targets for reducing social inequalities in gastric cancer
-            * Evaluated the improvement in performance and equity of the gastric cancer prediction model after adding socioeconomic variables
+            * Evaluated the improvement in performance and equity of the gastric cancer prediction model compated with the screening criteria of "Expert Consensus"
         * [Cancer burden in China: trends, risk factors and prevention](https://dianqinsun.com/project/cancer-burden-in-china/)
            * Summarized the trend of cancer burden in China
            * Quantified the impact of change in dietary pattern on the cancer burden in China by the comparative risk assessment
+           * Identified global patterns of cancer transitions using the latent class modelling approach
   - title: Research Assistant with Professor [Yifei Hu](https://www.researchgate.net/profile/Hu-Yi-fei)
     company: Department of Child, Adolescent Health and Maternal Care, Capital Medical University
     company_url: ''